TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.perf/disk-perf-vmlimit-disk-throttling.md

 <properties
-    pageTitle="Instances of disk throttling detected on this VM in last hour" description="Instances of disk throttling detected on this VM in last hour" infoBubbleText="Instances of disk throttling detected on this VM in last hour" service="microsoft.compute"
+    pageTitle="Recent instances of disk throttling detected on this VM" description="Recent instances of disk throttling detected on this VM" infoBubbleText="Recent instances of disk throttling detected on this VM" service="microsoft.compute"
     resource="virtualmachines"
     authors="timbasham"
     ms.author="tibasham"
     displayOrder=""
     articleId="diskthrottling-vmlimit"
-    diagnosticScenario="Instances of disk throttling detected on this VM in last hour" selfHelpType="diagnostics"
+    diagnosticScenario="Recent instances of disk throttling detected on this VM" selfHelpType="diagnostics"
     supportTopicIds="32628264,32628261,32628277,32628275,32628268,32628270,32633490,32633512,32633522,32633524,32633527"
     resourceTags="windows"